The Hoffmann Law Firm, L.L.C. has the resources to help victims of truck accidents in Missouri and Illinois.

 The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration set new regulations in 2011 that responded to the widespread problem of truck driver fatigue.
 Trucking companies had 18 months to put these into practice and on July 1 of this year, the regulations finally went into full effect.
 Ray LaHood, U.S Transportation Secretary said “safety is our highest priority.
 These rules make common sense, data-driven changes to reduce truck driver fatigue and improve safety for every traveler on our highways and roads.”

-The new regulations limit a truck driver’s work week to 70 hours.
-The FMCSA were careful to note that only trucking companies that were already setting schedules that were seriously pushing the limits of what a truck driver can safely do, would have any difficulty implementing these rules.
+The new regulations limit a truck driver’s workweek to 70 hours.
+The FMCSA was careful to note that only trucking companies that were already setting schedules that were seriously pushing the limits of what a truck driver can safely do, would have any difficulty implementing these rules.
 The other 85 percent of the trucking industry is already compliant and would not be affected by these changes.

 Chronic fatigue caused by working long hours greatly increases the risk of accidents that compromise the safety of all drivers sharing the roads with these trucks.
 It also poses health risks for the truck drivers themselves, making them more likely to develop chronic health conditions.
 One estimation posits that the changes could prevent 1,400 crashes, 560 injuries, and save 19 lives each year.